AftabAhmedAbro/Smart-Contract/README.md

 # first-smart-contract

-This project is based on solana Blockchain.
+This project is based on solana Blockchain and developed by Solidity Language.